DevMountain/categorizer/README.md

 ### Summary

-In this step we will update our `SideBar` component to display a list of charts that have been created.
+In this step, we will update our `SideBar` component to display a list of charts that have been created.
 This will allow us to navigate between created charts.

 ### Instructions